-On what areas of my body can you waxing for me?
+Which areas of my body can you wax for me?

 We can remove hair from your back, chest, shoulders, stomach, abdomen, arms, underarms and legs.
 We can also do intimate male waxing (the infamous "back, sac and crack") as well as removing hair from your buttocks, or giving you a Brazilian, Boyzilian or a Hollywood waxing.

 What sort of male waxing do you do?

 That depends on which area of your body you would like hair to be removed from.
 If you would like hair removed from your back, chest, shoulders, stomach, abdomen, arms, underarms and legs, we use warm wax using wax strips.

 For intimate male waxing (back, sac and crack, buttocks, a Brazilian, Boyzilian or Hollywood waxing) we use hot wax applied with a spatula.